-The Bible describes the activities of Christians at the beginning, during and after the tribulation, viz:
+The Bible describes the activities of Christians at the beginning, during and after the tribulation:

 Before: “When you see the Abomination...flee.”

-During: “Then shall be great tribulation...those days shall be shortened...then if anyone says to you....”
+During: “Then will be great tribulation...those days shall be shortened...then if anyone says to you....”

 After: “Immediately after the tribulation, the sun will be darkened...and the angels will gather the elect...look up, for your redemption draws near.”